falconmick/starward/docs/extending-graphql.md

-When you do edit it, it's kinda like create-react-app's eject functionality, you get full access of which is super complicated and you will no longer receive updates :( however if you make all of your new Types inside of app/apollo there would be nothing stopping you (except major releases) from deleting your apollo/ directory and copying the new one in (kinda like npm's node_modules!)
+When you do edit it, it's kinda like create-react-app's eject functionality, you get full access of which is super complicated and you will no longer receive updates :( however if you make all of your new Types inside of app/apollo there would be nothing stopping you (except major releases) from deleting your apollo/ directory and copying the new one in (kinda like npm's node_modules when you upgrade em!)

 Above explains how to make fully custom modules, however there is also factories inside of appolo/factory that will create you custom post types and taxonomies with 0 graphQL code!
-If you ever needed to do anything crazy, you could just look into how it's done inside of apollo/types and then place your custom version into app/apollo/types/
+If you ever needed to do anything crazy, checkout `app/apollo/postTypes/examplePostTypeModule` for how it's done!

 ### Extending ###
 say you have a requirement to show what the weather was like on the day a post was created, rather than going into